Chart Color Schemes

 North Ryde - East Ryde's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-North Ryde - East Ryde shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 59% (9,665 people), compared to Greater Sydney's 62.1%.
+North Ryde - East Ryde demonstrates excellent health outcomes, with a very low prevalence of common health conditions across all age groups.
+Approximately 59% of its total population (9,665 people) has private health cover, compared to Greater Sydney's 62.1%.

-Mental health issues and asthma are the most common medical conditions, affecting 6.0% and 5.9% respectively.
-76.2% of residents declare themselves completely clear of medical ailments, compared to 77.6% across Greater Sydney.
-The area has 16.0% (2,603 people) of residents aged 65 and over, with seniors' health outcomes broadly in line with the general population's profile.
+Mental health issues and asthma are the most prevalent conditions in the area, affecting 6.0% and 5.9% of residents respectively.
+Around 76.2% of residents report being completely clear of medical ailments, slightly lower than Greater Sydney's 77.6%.
+The area has a higher proportion of seniors aged 65 and over (16.0%, or 2,603 people), yet health outcomes among this age group are strong and broadly in line with the general population's health profile.

 Frequently Asked Questions - Health